GZoltar/gzoltar/com.gzoltar.cli/README.md

 ```

-## listTests
+## listTestMethods

-Writes to a file named "tests" all JUnit / TestNG unit test cases in a provided
+Writes to a file named "tests.txt" all JUnit / TestNG unit test cases in a
-set of directories and/or .jar files.
+provided set of directories and/or .jar files.
 Usage:

 ```
-java -jar gzoltarcli.jar listTests \
+java -cp <project_classpath:gzoltarcli.jar> com.gzoltar.cli.Main listTestMethods \
-  --projectCP <directories with .class files and/or jar files separated by ':'> \
-  --outputDirectory <directory to which the outcome will be written>
+  <list of folders that contain test classes> \
+  --outputFile <path> \
+  --includes <test classes/cases to consider, e.g., org.TestFoo#* to include all test cases of test class TestFoo>
 ```